What's Event Store Cloud?

 Not using Event Store Cloud and want to learn more?
 Find more information and sign up links on our website.

 As a customer of Event Store Cloud you get access to the Cloud console, where you can provision and manage EventStoreDB clusters, back and up restore your data, establish the connection between Event Store Cloud networks and your own cloud infrastructure.

-The Cloud console uses the API, which is also available for customers.
-Using the API, you can execute any operation available in the console, programmatically.
-We also offer the Terraform provideropen in new window and the CLI toolopen in new window which is built on top of the same API.
+Event Store Cloud operations can be automated using the Terraform provider and the CLI tool which is built on top of the same API.